American Studies Association

-The American Studies Association (ASA) is a scholarly organization founded in 1951.
-It is the oldest scholarly organization devoted to the interdisciplinary study of U.S. culture and history.
+The American Studies Association (ASA) is a scholarly organization devoted to the interdisciplinary study of U.S. culture and history.
+It was founded in 1951 and claims to be the oldest scholarly organization devoted to these topics.
 The ASA works to promote meaningful dialogue about the United States of America, throughout the U.S. and across the globe.
 Its purpose is to support scholars and scholarship committed to original research, innovative and effective teaching, critical thinking, and public discussion and debate.

 The ASA consists of almost 5,000 individual members along with 2,200 library and other institutional subscribers.
 It publishes the journal American Quarterly at Johns Hopkins University Press.
 The concerns and activities of the organization are international in scope.